Bortezomib (Velcade®) is a targeted therapy drug. It is used to treat myeloma and mantle cell lymphoma.

-You will usually be given bortezomib at a day unit or sometimes during a stay in hospital.
+You will be given bortezomib at a day unit or during a stay in hospital.
 Bortezomib can be given on its own or in combination with other cancer drugs.

 During treatment you usually see a cancer doctor, a cancer nurse or specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

-At times during the course of your treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
+On some of your treatment days, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that your blood cells are at a safe level to have treatment.

 You will see a doctor or nurse before you have treatment.
 They will ask you how you have been feeling.
 If your blood results are okay, the pharmacist will prepare your targeted therapy.
 Your nurse will tell you when your treatment is likely to be ready.